How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 4. The CA might find that the certificate is issued to the wrong site.

 Now, all the listed causes are the site owner’s issues.
 You have nothing to do with it.
 In this case, you can contact the site owner to fix the issue.
-You can send the screenshot of the error along with the web address you are trying to access.
+You can send the screenshot of the error and the web address you are trying to access.

 Now, it is likely that the issue can be from the site owner’s side.
-However, it may not always be true.
-There is a minor possibility that it can be from your end too.
+However, it may not always be accurate.
+There is a minor possibility that it can be from your end, too.
 As hinted above, the NET::ERR_CERT_REVOKED Error can be due to irregularities from the user’s end.
-We will see the reasons why the error might pop up due to your mistake in the following sections.
+We will see why the error might pop up due to your mistake in the following sections.

 How does the NET::ERR_CERT_REVOKED Error look in Different Browsers?

-This is an issue that happens on almost all commonly used browsers, no matter if it is Google Chrome, Firefox, or any other.
+This issue happens on almost all commonly used browsers, whether it is Google Chrome, Firefox, or any other.
 But the way it looks may vary a little, depending on the browser.

 Mozilla Firefox Triggers This Error as Secure Connection Failed